Skip to main content

 How fast do Swiss Firmup and Topstep pay out?

-Swiss Firmup has Daily payouts while Topstep offers Daily payouts.
+Swiss Firmup has Daily payouts while Topstep offers On-demand payouts.
 Payout speed can be an important factor when choosing a prop firm.